cfgnunes/nautilus-scripts/README.md

 - **Dependency management**: Prompts users to install any missing dependencies.
 - **Non-destructive output**: Never overwrites the input file; the output is distinct.
 - **Log file**: Produces an `Errors.log` file when a task ends with an error.
-- **Direct usage**: Enables direct usage without requiring input parameters.
+- **Direct usage**: Direct usage without requiring input parameters.
 - **Keyboard shortcuts**: Provides keyboard shortcuts for the scripts.
 - **File manager compatibility**: Designed for major file managers like Nautilus, Caja, and Nemo.
 - **Distro compatibility**: Designed to work on major Linux distributions, such as Ubuntu, Mint, Debian, Fedora, and Manjaro.
 - **Easy adaptation**: Scripts are easily copied and adapted for other purposes.
 - **Bash implementation**: All scripts are implemented in Bash.
+So, the scripts work well in the shell (without a graphical interface) and file managers.
 - **Shell script validation**: All scripts have been checked using [ShellCheck](https://github.com/koalaman/shellcheck).

 ## Keyboard Shortcuts